Guide to Business in Spain logo

 3.4.1.2.
 Action Framework for Coal Mining

-The series of measures in support of this industry is set out in the Framework Agreement for a Fair Transition in Coal Mining and the Sustainable Development of Mining Areas for 2019-2027 (Framework Agreement), executed with the Ministry for the Green Transition and the Demographic Challenge.
+The series of measures in support of this industry is set out in the Framework Agreement for a Fair Transition in Coal Mining and the Sustainable Development of Mining Areas for 2019-2027 (Framework Agreement), executed between the Ministry for the Green Transition and the Demographic Challenge and the labor union and employer representatives from the sector.

-This Framework Agreement, which has been in force since December 31, 2018, bears in mind the current situation in the industry following the end of the aid granted to cover losses in the mines pursuant to EU requirements and in line with the current energy transition process.
+This Framework Agreement, which has been in force since December 31, 2018, bears in mind the current situation of the Spanish mining industry following the end of the aid granted to cover losses in the mines pursuant to EU requirements and in line with the current energy transition process.

 Thus, the main objectives of this Framework Agreement are as follows: